Ergodica10002/Dotfiles/README.md

 Here are some files for setting the environment of a new computer.

+If any error messaage comes like `Not an editor command: ^M`, use vim to open file and set the format correctly by `:set fileformat=unix`.

 ## Vim
 The `.vimrc` file helps to set the coding environment of VIM.